pfrazee/json-lz/README.md

 #### How often should I use `"required": true` in my JSON?

 **Very rarely!** The only time you should include it is if the misinterpretation (or non-interpretation) of a field would create a major issue.
-In most cases, partial support of an object's vocabs will not create issues, so you should leave the vocab as unrequired.
+In most cases, partial support of an object's schemas will not create issues, so you should leave the schema as unrequired.

-Required vocabs are a way to say "hide this object if you don't understand this vocab fully."
+Required schemas are a way to say "hide this object if you don't understand this schema fully."
 Use it selectively.